Topics in String Theory and Quantum Gravity: Other developments and conclusions

-There are many areas of String Theory not presented in these lectures.
-Most notably String Phenomenology \cite{phenomenology}.
-Two of the most appealing features of models based on the Heterotic String are: i)The gauge group $E_{8}\times E_{8}$ has plenty of room to contain the SM group. ii)After compactifying it is possible to account naturally for a chiral spectrum of low-energy fermions.
-Once a classical background of the form $M_{4}\times K$ ($M_{4}$ is four-dimensional Minkowski space and $K$ is a six-dimensional manifold, or a CFT with the appropiate properties) the low energy theory looks like a supersymmetric extension of the SM.
-The advantage is that in principle the parameters of the low energy effective action are computable once the background $K$ is known.
+There are many topics in string theory not included in these lectures, one of the most conspicuously absent being string phenomenology~\cite{phenomenology}.
+Many of the attempts to make contact with low-energy experiments are based on the~$\mbox{E}_{8}\times\mbox{E}_{8}$ heterotic string model.
+The reason is double.
+First, the gauge group~$\mbox{E}_{8}\times \mbox{E}_{8}$ is large enough to contain the SM~group.
+But equally important is that, after compactification of the extra dimensions, the model can naturally account for a chiral spectrum of low-energy fermions.
+Considering a classical background of the form $M_{4}\times K$, with $M_{4}$ the four-dimensional Minkowski space and~$K$ is a six-dimensional manifold or an appropriate CFT, the dynamics at low energies should look like a supersymmetric extension of the SM.
+Moreover, its coupling would be in principle computable from the knowledge of the internal manifold~$K$.

 As we learned in sec.
-3.5 the motion of a string in some space-time background requires a CFT on the world-sheet.
-In Superstring Theory, this two-dimensional field theory should be superconformal invariant.
-If we want furthermore the theory to be space-time supersymmetric, there is a general argument \cite{Banks} showing that this is equivalent to $N=2$ world-sheet superconformal invariance with an integral lattice for the $U(1)$ generator of the $N=2$ algebra.
-For backgrounds like $M_{4}\times K$, the effective action describing the interactions between the light states looks like any other $N=1$ SUGRA lagrangian in four dimensions \cite{Cremmer-et-al}.
-Any of them can be characterized in terms of three functions: the K\"{a}hler potential ${\cal K}$ which determines the kinetic term of the scalars in the theory, the superpotential $W$ responsible among other things for the Yukawa couplings, and the gauge kinetic function $f$ which determines de gauge coupling constants.
+3.5, the consistent propagation of the string in target space requires that the world-sheet theory is a CFT.
+In the case of the superstring theory, this two-dimensional field theory should be superconformal invariant.
+In addition, a general argument~\cite{Banks} indicates that the requirement of space-time supersymmetry demands $N=2$~world-sheet superconformal invariance, with an integral lattice for the~$\mbox{U}(1)$ generator of the $N=2$ algebra.
+For backgrounds of the form~$M_{4}\times K$, the dynamics of light modes is described by a four-dimensional $N=1$ SUGRA Lagrangian~\cite{Cremmer-et-al}.
+This is characterized by three functions: the K\"{a}hler potential~${\cal K}$, that determines the kinetic term of the scalars in the theory, the superpotential~$W$, responsible among other things for the Yukawa couplings, and the gauge kinetic function~$f$, determining de gauge coupling constants.
+To a large extend, the subject of string phenomenology is about the computation of the three functions~${\cal K}$,~$W$, and~$f$.
+In ordinary model building the form of these functions depends very much on the way the model is constructed.
+In string theory, however, these functions are in principle computable in terms from the world-sheet CFT on the corresponding string background.